-What is a European citizen?
+What is European citizenship?

 Anyone possessing the nationality of an EU member state is instantly an EU citizen.
 EU citizenship complements national citizenship without replacing it.